facetframer/zshnip/README.md

 # Attribution

-This is an extended version of William G Hatch's (willghatch@gmail.com) [original library](https://github.com/willghatch/zsh-snippets) that was influenced by code on various forums.
+This is an extended version of William G Hatch's (willghatch@gmail.com) [original library](https://github.com/willghatch/zsh-snippets) that was influenced by code on forums.
 The define-as-you-go features were added by facet@facetframer.com.

 Code for rendering the presentation to mp4 is taken for [asciinema2gif](https://github.com/tav/asciinema2gif) by tav (public domain).